BrahimAkar/YouTube-Video-Processor/README.md

 Feel free to fork the project, create a feature branch, and send me a pull request.

 ## License 📄
-This project is licensed under the MIT License.
+This project is licensed under the 0BSD License.

 ## Contact 📧
 For more information, feel free to contact me.